Matching seismic masses for RR Lyrae-type and oscillating red horizontal-branch stars in M4: New and revised physical parameters

 We plot the distributions of the masses along the HRD in Fig.~\ref{fig:realhrd}.
 We also include a MIST\footnote{\url{https://waps.cfa.harvard.edu/MIST}} (MESA Isochrones and Stellar Tracks; \citealt{MIST-Choi-2016}) isochrone for comparison.
 This isochrone has an age of 12.2~Gyr, an average of various literature sources for M4 \citep{age-2022}.
 Since MIST does not offer $\alpha$-enhanced isochrones, we use a value of [Fe/H] = --0.9 to emulate the higher [$\alpha$/Fe] abundances, based on the scaling described by \citet{Joyce-2023}.
 The mass loss prescriptions used by MIST for low-mass stars are $\eta_R = 0.1$ and $\eta_B=0.2$ for the RGB and AGB phases, following the \citep{Reimers-1975} and \citet{Bloecker-1995} schemes, respectively.
 Colors represent masses: it is clear that the conservative mass loss prescription used in MIST's pre-computed isochrone database does not capture the true amount of mass loss in the cluster.
-This is most evident in the later evolutionary stages: while the isochrone has masses around 0.82--0.83~$M_\odot$ in the RGB, this only drops to 0.79 by the time of the HB and early AGB, which is significantly higher than the observed values.
-A consequence of the overly conservative mass loss prescription is that the isochrone barely reaches the red edge of the RHB region and therefore cannot reproduce the structure of the HB at all.
+This is most evident in the later evolutionary stages.

+The isochrone has masses around 0.82--0.83~$M_\odot$ in the RGB, which agrees with our inferred LRGB masses to within 3\%, even without further optimization of the isochrone fit.
+We note that this again indicates that no correction is necessary for the scaling relation, since literature $f_{\nu{\rm max}}$ values would decrease the seismic masses.
+However, the isochrone mass only drops to 0.79~$M_\odot$ by the time of the HB and early AGB, which is significantly higher than the observed values.
+A consequence of the overly conservative mass loss prescription is that the isochrone barely reaches the red edge of the rHB region and therefore cannot reproduce the structure of the HB at all.
 We note that mass loss parameters cannot be adjusted in MIST through the web interface, either.

 Our results indicate that for old, low-mass stellar populations, such as globular clusters, pre-packaged MIST isochrones (and any other isochrone set with similarly conservative mass loss prescriptions) can only reliably reproduce the masses of stars up to the lower RGB, before reaching the red giant branch bump.
 This highlights the importance of cluster seismology and realistic mass loss estimates, because these studies can provide the first observational constraints on the required level of mass loss through the later stages of low-mass stellar evolution.